SemanticMediaWiki/SemanticMediaWiki/includes/src/SPARQLStore/README.md

 # SPARQLStore

 The `SPARQLStore` uses two components a base store (by default using the existing `SQLStore`) and a client database connector.
+The base store accumulates information about properties, value annotations, and statistics.

+## Database connector

-The base store accumulates information about properties and value annotations as well as statistics while the database connector is responsible for transforming a `#ask` into a `SPARQL` query and requesting data from the [TDB][tdb].
+The database connector is responsible for updating triples to the store and to answer query requests made by the `QueryEngine` from the [TDB][tdb].

-- The `CompoundConditionBuilder` builds a SPARQL condition from a `#ask` query artefact (`Description` object)
-- The condition is being transformed into a qualified `SPARQL` query with the client connector making a request to the database to return a list of raw results
-- The list with raw results is being parsed by the `RawResultParser` to provide a unified `FederateResultSet`
-- For the final step, the `QueryResultFactory` converts the `FederateResultSet` into a SMW specific `QueryResult` object which will fetch remaining data (those selected as printrequests) from the base store to make them available to a `QueryResultPrinter`

 The following client database connectors are currently available: